jtheisen/moldinium/readme.md

 the current scope, it goes to the recorded subscopes and recursively starts again.

-This whole logic lives in the `Scope` class the represents a scope at validation time and also forms a tree with its subscopes.
+This whole logic lives in the `Scope` class which represents a scope at validation time and also forms a tree with its subscopes.

 There's also `RuntimeScope`, which is the representation of an instantiated scope.
-There will be as many instances of `RuntimeScope` for each `Scope` as there were calls to the factory that represents the scope.
+There will be as many instances of `RuntimeScope` for each `Scope` as there were calls to the factory that represents the scope (and usually only one for the root scope).

 ## Outlook